Part of the Technical Health audit

 What is quirks mode?

-Quirks mode is a backward-compatible rendering mode that browsers use when the DOCTYPE is missing.
+Quirks mode is a backward-compatible draw mode that browsers use when the DOCTYPE is missing.
 It applies CSS rules from the 1990s, which changes how padding, borders, and font sizes work.
 Modern sites should always use standards mode via the HTML5 DOCTYPE.

 Does the DOCTYPE affect SEO?